Connie Stevens: Other projects

 She made nightclub appearances and headlined in major Las Vegas showrooms.

 Awards and recognition

 Stevens has a star on the Palm Springs Walk of Stars in Palm Springs, California, a star on the Hollywood Walk of Fame at 6249 Hollywood Boulevard in Hollywood, California, and a star on the Italian Walk of Fame in Toronto, Ontario.

 On September 23, 2005, Stevens was elected secretary-treasurer of the Screen Actors Guild, the union's second-highest elected position.
 She succeeded James Cromwell, who did not seek re-election.

 On June 29, 2013, the National Society of Daughters of the American Revolution's President General, Merry Ann Wright, presented Stevens with the Founder's Medal for Patriotism for her 40+ years of work with the USO.

+In Quentin Tarantino's 2019 film Once Upon a Time in Hollywood, Connie Stevens is portrayed by actress Dreama Walker.

 Personal life

 Stevens dated actor Glenn Ford in the early 1960s.

 She was married twice during her twenties.
 Her first husband, from 1963 until their 1966 divorce, was actor James Stacy.
 Her second husband, from 1967 until they divorced in 1969, was singer Eddie Fisher.
 She is the mother of actresses Joely Fisher and Tricia Leigh Fisher, and the former stepmother of Todd Fisher and actress Carrie Fisher.
 Stevens is a half-sister of John Megna through their mother.